An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 A: Yes, insoles can help relieve back pain.
 Many folks who live with back pain just assume it’s caused by working too hard or bad posture or just age.
 And it might be.
 But there’s also a pretty good chance that back pain is originating in their feet.
 Sciatica (7), for instance, can be caused by pounding the pavement mercilessly for prolonged periods.
 And, most importantly, doing so with shoes that don’t absorb shocks well or that don’t promote a proper stride.
 Good insoles can correct both of those problems and alleviate the pain associated with sciatica.

 Q: Why does it feel like there is a tennis ball in my shoe when I wear insoles?

 A: If it feels like there is something pressing uncomfortably up against the bottom of your foot it may be that the insole provides too much arch support.
 If you purchased an insole to provide arch support, you will probably be aware of it to some extent.
 But if the pressure is excessive and causing pain or distraction, you should probably try a different insole.
 Fortunately, insoles are relatively inexpensive.
 So trying out a few different ones should not break anyone’s bank.

 Q: What type of insole is best for standing?

 A: Waitresses, beat cops, construction workers, nurses, and others who spend their day on their feet often wind up with foot pain.
-Sometimes it’s localized in the heel (17) or arch.
+Sometimes it’s localized in the heel (8) or arch.
 But other times it’s a more general discomfort.
 They don’t necessarily need insoles that provide arch support.
 They just need a bit more cushioning inside their shoe.
 For them, comfort insoles are usually the best choice.
-They’re available in a variety of thicknesses and can help put the spring back in a person’s stride.
 Comfort insoles provide almost immediate relief, and the best continue to provide that relief throughout the long day.

 Q: Can I wear insoles all day?